HugoDaniel/hugodaniel.com/content/posts/2024-07-21-color-picker.md

 To top this, color pickers are not a particularly fun thing to do, and kinda annoying to do well.
 They are even frustrating if you want to make them generic enough so that they work and fit with whatever framework your potential users might be using.

-In the end, colors pickers exist as forgetful side-kick widgets in someone elses grand plan.
+In the end, colors pickers exist as forgetful side-kick widgets in someone else's grand plan.
 They are not meant to be the hero of the story and you have to scrap for reasons to invest time in them.

 But that never stopped no one.